cr4zyengineer/Sean816/README.md

 #### CPU

+- [ ] Threading from scratch, with a new instruction `THR` `THS`(`THR`/`THS` stands for "Thread Run"/"Thread stop", I already know how to implement threading, threading basically means that the CPU is rapidly switching tasks, thats also for what i've created core stuff in this CPU)
+- [ ] Interupt instruction(`INT`) to basically later do syscalls in the kernel which will be in Ring 0.
 - [ ] A FileSystem Device in ./Devices for more abilities
 - [ ] MemoryManagementUnit (The MMU is responsible for example to create virtual address spaces for other processes)
 - [ ] Ring based protection levels (This will be required for kernels and stuff to correctly do things, but first we need MMU)